swiftcoder2020/bsl-fingerspelling-js-game/README.md

 to how the game is to be played and the learning outcome of it
 * As a user, I want to comfortably be allowed to commence the game when I am prepared and it is suitably convenient
-* As a user, I expect to see an image depicting a sign that represents a letter in sequence to form a word and be assisted in a resourceful manner when there is a moment of doubt
+* As a user, I expect to see a clear image depicting a sign that represents a letter in sequence to form a word and have the ability to duplicate the sign
+* As a user, I expect to be provided with a resourceful content that would assist me when there is a moment of doubt that can easily be referred to
 * As a user, I want the game to determine whether my thought was correct or incorrect
 * As a user, I expect the game to provide a way to restart it subsequent to the current play mode upon of it ending